kjasoft/simple-test/README.md

 # simple-test
-Minimalistic web application for counducting a test
+Minimalistic web application for testing students

 ## How it works
 Applications starts a web server, then opens its page in the browser.
 On that page student enters his/her name, answers questions and receives a mark.